Dimensional Analysis- Principle, Example, Application, and Limitations

 From equation (1) & (2), [L.H.S] ≠ [R.H.S]

-Since LHS≠RHS, by the principle of homogeneity, the equation is not correct dimensionally.
+Since LHS≠RHS, by the principle of homogeneity, the equation is incorrect dimensionally.

 We can now solve specific issues.
-Set up each problem by putting a question mark next to what you need to find.
-Then make it equal to the data you’ve been given.
+Set up each problem by putting a question mark beside what you need to find.
+Then, make it equal to the data you’ve been given.
 To solve the problem, multiply the given data and units by the relevant unit factors until only the desired units remain.

 “We have to convert measures to fractions, create a product of fractions, and cancel units in a dimensional analysis issue.
-The following are the stages to performing a unit analysis:
+The following are the stages of performing a unit analysis:

 - Write the last fact using the units specified in the solution.